 Mark Smith is Director of the TS GSD CSC Center of Excellence (CoE) team, a global organization responsible for customer support for emerging technologies like Cloud System Matrix, Helion OpenStack, SAP HANA, and SDN/NFV as well as legacy proprietary platforms like NonStop and OpenVMS.
 In addition, the Global Deployment Center is responsible for coordinating installations and upgrades for 3PAR technologies.
 Mark’s goal is to create a superior and differentiated customer experience.

 Most recently, Mark led the CPR&Q Global NonStop Solution Center (GNSC) and Business Critical Systems (BCS) Global Competency Center teams.
 Previously, he has led worldwide teams focusing on Business Process Engineering and Knowledge Management initiatives.
 He has extensive experience in the industry and a wide knowledge of engineering and service delivery functions.
 Prior to joining HP/Compaq/Tandem he was a Software Engineer.

 Mark holds a bachelor’s degree in Computer Science from LaSalle University and is Certified Support Manager (CSM).
 He has served on multiple Boards over the years and resides in Front Royal, Virginia.
-Even though he is an empty-nester, he enjoys spending time with his three grown children, and his three adorable granddaughters.
+Even though he is an empty-nester, he enjoys spending time with his three grown children, and his four adorable granddaughters.